HaruNashii/RustInfoInvest/README.md

 - **RustInfoInvest**

-A Very simple And Configurable Return Compost Calculator With Online Return Value Write In Rust.
+A Very simple And Configurable Compound interest Calculator With Online Selic Tax Values Write In Rust.

 > [!IMPORTANT]
 > This APP is under development and currently it's not a serious project, don't use it to calculate your investment return yet,

+**KNOW ISSUES**
+- daily, hours and secs values are incorrect
+- app crashes when changing ron file while app is running

 **Config**